SeelamPoornica/salesforce-training/week1/day3/Readme.md

 Validation rules act as "gatekeepers" to block bad or "dirty" data.

-1.
-**Age Verification:** Ensuring the Bride and Groom are at least 18 years old.
+1. **Age Verification:** Ensuring the Bride and Groom are at least 18 years old.

-2.
-**Email Required:** Blocking a record if the email field is empty, so we don't lose contact.
+2. **Email Required:** Blocking a record if the email field is empty, so we don't lose contact.

-3.
-**Capacity Check:** Preventing a booking if the "Guest Count" is higher than the "Venue Capacity".
+3. **Capacity Check:** Preventing a booking if the "Guest Count" is higher than the "Venue Capacity".

-*
-**What this prevents:** This prevents "garbage data" from entering the system, ensuring our reports are always accurate.
+* **What this prevents:** This prevents "garbage data" from entering the system, ensuring our reports are always accurate.

 ---

 ## 🤔 5.
 Reflection: Why Structured Data?
-(Task 4)

 I used to think Excel was enough, but now I see why big companies need Salesforce: